CI-TRACS/High_Performance_Computing/index.md

 > ## Prerequisites
 >
 > * Command line experience is necessary for this lesson.
-We recommend the  participants to go through [shell-novice](https://swcarpentry.github.io/shell-novice/), if new to > >
+We recommend the  participants to go through [shell-novice](https://swcarpentry.github.io/shell-novice/) if you are new to the command-line
 > * Have an account on Mana
 > * Have UH Duo/MFA enabled
 > * Be able to connect to the workshop in Zoom